If you're tired of the same old hot coffee all the time, cold brew is the solution.

 Cold brew coffee is coffee made by steeping coarsely ground coffee beans with cold tap water for 12 to 24 hours.

-The flavor profile of cold brew is very mellow and smooth, while the taste of hot brewed coffee can be bitter and acidic.
-Cold brew also has a lower acidity level, making it easier on your stomach.
+The flavor profile of cold brew is very mellow and smooth, while the taste of hot-brewed coffee can be bitter and acidic.
+Cold brew also has a lower acidity level.

-The best part about making cold brew coffee is that you can make it using your favorite coffee beans and your French press; what’s not to love?
+The best part about making cold brew coffee is that you can use your favorite coffee beans and a French press; what's not to love?

 Read along to find out everything you need to brew French press coffee at home, like the best coffee to water ratio, steeping time, the best coffee beans to use, and so much more!